sinisabecic/book-store/README.md

 # book-store
-Bookstore for online shopping of the books.
+Bookstore for online shopping books.
 This project has a AdminLTE Control Management System for manipulating with data.
 First of all, what is important: Make new folder with name 'Book-store', and store it on htdocs.